 What barcode and labeling standards does Kroger enforce?

-Kroger accepts UPC-A, Interleaved 2 of 5, Code 128, or UCC/EAN 128 barcode symbologies.
-Every carton must carry a case GTIN (14 digits) encoded in the appropriate barcode format.
-Labels must be placed on the long side center or upper left-hand corner, positioned 2 inches from the top and 2 inches from the left edge.
-Minimum barcode size is 2.5 inches by 2 inches.
-Direct-to-floor display cartons have special requirements with only one set of shipping marks on the back and no label on the front.
-Season and Mod codes must be displayed on both long sides in the upper right corner.
-Incorrect label placement or barcode size triggers chargebacks at receiving.
+Accepted symbologies: UPC-A, Interleaved 2 of 5, Code 128, or UCC/EAN 128.
+Every carton needs a 14-digit case GTIN.
+Label placement: long side center or upper left, 2 inches from top and 2 inches from left edge.
+Minimum barcode size is 2.5 × 2 inches.
+Season and Mod codes go on both long sides, upper right.
+Display cartons: one set of shipping marks on the back only, nothing on the front.
+Wrong placement or size triggers chargebacks on every carton.

 What is required for import shipments to Kroger?